Raj16012024/EnTestPractice/README.md

 ## Running Tests

-Execute your Cucumber tests using Maven:
+Execute your Cucumber tests using the Maven: mvn test.

-mvn test

 ## Reporting

-Cucumber uses reporter plugins to produce reports that contain information about what scenarios have passed or failed.
+Cucumber uses reporter plugins to produce repcontaining information about scenarios thatarios have passed or failed.

 View Cucumber HTML reports in target/cucumber-reports/index.html after running the tests.

-we can generate local reports using built-in reporter plugins like "pretty"
+We can generate local reports using built-in reporter plugins like "Pretty."